mui/material-ui/docs/src/pages/getting-started/support/support.md

 ### Custom work 🛠

 Tweak Material-UI to meet specific requirements.
-Give us a summary of your needs; We'll help you if I can.
+Give us a summary of your needs and we'll help you if we can.
 We might:

 - Give you an estimate of time and price if the work is straightforward
 - Suggest alternatives that might not require Material-UI